kyma-project/kyma/docs/eventing/02-01-eventing-architecture.md

 ​
 For publishers, the event type takes this form:
 - `order.created` for legacy events coming from the `commerce` application
-- `sap.kyma.custom.commerce.order.created.v1` for cloud events.
+- `sap.kyma.custom.commerce.order.created.v1` for Cloud Events.